CHECK OUT PERFORMERS FROM 2019

 The P-63 King Cobra will be performing in the Day shows.

 with Charles Lynch

-Charlie resides in Greenwich, CT.
-He has 27 years pilot experience, much of which is centered around airshow and warbird flying.
-This 1945 TBM-3 Grumman Avenger N3967A B/N 53835 is owned by Charlie & Elizabeth Lynch.
-Designed to replace the slow and vulnerable Douglas tbd devastator, it was first flown august 1st 1941.
+With 27 years of pilot experience, this 1945 TBM-3 Grumman Avenger N3967A B/N 53835 is owned by Charlie & Elizabeth Lynch.
+Designed to replace the slow and vulnerable Douglas TBD devastator, it was first flown august 1st 1941.
 On Dec.
 7th 1941, after the Japanese attacked pearl harbor, Grumman’s new torpedo bomber was christened the “Avenger”.
 The avenger carried a massive load and was the largest single engine plane to fly off the carries in WWII.
 It carried one 2,000 lb. torpedo, or a combination of bombs, charges, or naval mines.
-On the wing hard points, it carried either two 100 gallon fuel tanks or two bombs of up to 1,000 lbs each.
 Avengers played a crucial role in stopping the U-Boat menace.
-The Avengers had 53 German submarine kills and 12 Japanese submarine kills.

 performing in the Day shows.